-The main aim of this on going research is to identify daily behavioural patterns and use these to calibrate an agent-based model.
 The analysis in the previous section illustrates that the data is of a high enough quality to elucidate behavioural patterns that correspond with theoretical understanding of spatio-temporal behaviour, but even though the movements themselves appear to be accurately defined (both in time and space) it is not so clear what actions should be attached to the movements.
-For example, in relation to Figure 8 what inferences can be made about what the individual is actually doing at each individual reference point in space and time?
+For example, in relation to Figure 9 what inferences can be made about what the individual is actually doing at each individual reference point in space and time?

 To this end, it is possible to analyse the text of individual tweets in an attempt to identify the action that they were currently undertaking when the tweet was created.
-Figure 9 plots the locations of all tweets for another user as well as those tweets whose text mentions the words 'home', 'work' or 'shop'.
-These words were used because they correspond with three of the five key behaviours for the agent-based model as outlined in Section 1 (and given the difficulty of the task, further investigation of 'education' and 'leisure' is postponed for later work).
+Figure 10 plots the locations of all tweets for another user as well as those tweets whose text mentions the words 'home', 'work' or 'shop'.

+These words were used because they correspond with three of the five key behaviours for the agentbased model as outlined in Section 1 (and given the difficulty of the task, further investigation of 'education' and 'leisure' is postponed for later work).